-Covered Parties are prohibited from taking for themselves opportunities that are discovered through the use of corporate property, information or position without the consent of the Board of Directors of the Company.
-No Covered Party may use corporate property, information or position for improper personal gain, and no employee may compete with the Company directly or indirectly.
-Covered Parties owe a duty to the Company to advance its legitimate interests whenever possible.
+Covered Parties are prohibited from taking for themselves opportunities that are discovered through the use of the Group’s property, information or position without the consent of the Board of Directors of KIB.
+No Covered Party may use the Group’s property, information or position for improper personal gain, and no employee may compete with the Group directly or indirectly.
+Covered Parties owe a duty to the Group to advance its legitimate interests whenever possible.

-The Company has absolutely no tolerance for harassment or other unlawful behavior in the workplace.
-All employees should be able to work in a satisfying environment free of discrimination, and free of any form of harassment, whether based on race, color, religion, age and gender.
+The Group has absolutely no tolerance for harassment or other unlawful behavior in the workplace.
+All employees should be able to work in a satisfying environment free of discrimination, and free of any form of harassment, whether based on race, country, disability, religion, age, gender, marital status.
 Any offensive physical, written or spoken conduct, including conduct of a sexual nature, is prohibited.
 This includes unwelcome advances, verbal or physical conduct.

-Employees are expected to perform their Company related work in a safe manner, free of the influences of alcohol, illegal drugs or controlled substances.
+Employees are expected to perform their related and assigned works by the Group in a safe manner, free of the influences of alcohol, illegal drugs or controlled substances.

-The obligation of employees and officers to protect the Company’s assets includes the Company’s proprietary information.
+The obligation of Covered Parties to protect the Group’s assets includes the Group’s proprietary information.
 Proprietary information includes intellectual property such as trade secrets, patents, trademarks and copyrights, as well as business and marketing plans, engineering and manufacturing ideas, designs, formulations, databases, records, salary information and any unpublished financial data and reports.
-Unauthorized use or distribution of this information is a violation of Company policy.
+Unauthorized use or distribution of this information is a violation of the Code.

-All employees shall not directly or indirectly receive any illegal or improper payments or comparable benefits that are intended or perceived to obtain undue favours for the conduct of our business.
+All Covered Parties shall not directly or indirectly provide as well as receive any illegal or improper payments or comparable benefits that are intended or perceived to obtain undue favours for the conduct of our business.

 Money laundering is generally defined as occurring when the criminal origin or nature of money or assets is hidden in legitimate business dealings or when legitimate funds are used to support criminal activities.

-The Company strives to avoid the risk of our operations being used by money launderers.
-We must not knowingly do business with anyone who we suspect of being connected with money laundering or criminal activity to protect the interest of the Company.
+The Group strives to avoid the risk of the Group’s operations being used by money launderers.
+The Group must not knowingly do business with anyone who it suspect of being connected with money laundering or criminal activity to protect the interest of the Group.

-The Company is committed to operating its business in accordance with the highest level of integrity and ethics standards.
-The Company wants to make sure that everyone who does business on behalf of the Company understands this Code and is able to ask questions if advice is needed.
-Should an improper practice or irregularity occur within the Company, we are committed to correcting the problem and taking appropriate steps to ensure it does not happen again.
+The Group is committed to operating its business in accordance with the highest level of integrity and ethics standards.
+The Group wants to make sure that everyone who does business on behalf of the Group understands this Code and is able to ask questions if advice is needed.
+Should an improper practice or irregularity occur within the Group, the Group is committed to correcting the problem and taking appropriate steps to ensure it does not happen again.

 Not all situations will be clear-cut.
-They may present us with difficult choices.
-We cannot possibly anticipate all situations and conduct that may fall under the Code.
-If you are unsure of what the Code requires, are concerned that the Company may be in violation of law, or feel that the Code or another policy is being violated, you should follow these guidelines:
+They may present the Group with difficult choices.
+The Group cannot possibly anticipate all situations and conduct that may fall under the Code.
+If you are unsure of what the Code requires, are concerned that the Group may be in violation of law, or feel that the Code or another policy is being violated, you should follow these guidelines: